uholeschak/ediabaslib/docs/GlobalSettings.md

   * _Use BMW database_: Use BMW database for job and fault interpretation and translation.
 When this option is disabled communication startup is faster.
   * _Show only relevant errors_: Show only errors that are marked as relevant in the BMW database.
   Most info memory entries are hidden and the shadow memory is never read in this mode.
-  Some entries depend on intergation level and may change after vehicle update.
+  Some entries depend on integration level and may change after vehicle update.
 * _ECU detection_ options:
   * _For BMW vehicles with DS2 protocol always scan all ECUs (slow)_: If the vehicle has been retrofitted the car database may be incorrect and not all ECUs may be detected.
   This option allows to ignore the car database and all ECUs are scanned, which is very time consuming.